MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-retention-labels-automatically.md

 > [!NOTE]
 > Auto-policies use service-side labeling with conditions to automatically apply retention labels.
 You can also automatically apply a retention label with a label policy when you do the following:
 >
+> Apply a retention label to a document understanding model in SharePoint Syntex
-> - Apply a default retention label for SharePoint and Outlook, so that unlabeled content is automatically labeled
+> Apply a default retention label for SharePoint and Outlook
->- Automatically applying a retention label to email by using rules
+>- Apply a retention label to email by using Outlook rules
 >
 > For these scenarios, see [Create and apply retention labels in apps](create-apply-retention-labels.md).